gastate/dalnfrontend/Temp_notes/temp_notes.md

         ![Upload](./upload.jpeg) use the array from the previous step to get the description and name of the file.

 # Design:
-- minor text issue: on the contact page, titles of books and journals need italics
 - Submit Form:
     - Only date picker.
     - General form design